ullisun/RopiLawnMow/BTRemote/README.md

 WantedBy=multi-user.target
 ```

 I coded the Android App in Android Studio.
-I am not familiar with Android Studio, so I exported the Project as
+I am not not an expert in Android Studio, so I exported the Project as
-zip File and also as apk.
-So far I tested it you can copy the ap file in your Android Download Directory.
+zip file and also as apk.
+So far I tested it you can copy the apk file in your Android Download directory.
-A double Click will install the App.
+A double click will install the App.
+In the zip file all sources are included if you want to adapt it to your needs.

-When I started the Coding, my plan was to have a BLE Communication between Pi and mobile Phone.
+When I started with coding, my plan was to have a BLE Communication between Pi and mobile Phone.
 This was extremly
-difficult for me, so I changed ist to the calssic Bluettooth stack.
+difficult for me.
+So I changed it to the calssic Bluettooth stack.
 But I forgot to change the name of the App.
-So if you will test it, use classic BT and pair your mobile before with your pi.
+So if you will test it, use classic BT and pair your mobile before with your Pi.
-Good Luck-
+-Good Luck-

 Your Feedback is welcome